• Skip to primary navigation

 However, it has been said that Right-Minded teammates use these 3 attributes every day to rise above those differences to find solutions.

 They do no harm, which means that they approach the situation in a non-confrontational way.
-Above all, they get work done.
+Above all, they work as one.

 …trust themselves and their teammates